 Scotland emerged from the First and Second Wars of Scottish Independence with its sovereignty intact.
 Wales, meanwhile, remained a conquered territory.
 Beginning with Edward I, English monarchs gave their successors the title of “Prince of Wales” to signify their control over the territory.
-This tradition continues today with Charles, Prince of Wales.
-The late Lady Diana was also the Princess of Wales during their marriage.
+This tradition continues today.

 Still, Wales was not an official part of the Kingdom of England until the 1530s and ‘40s.
 Under King Henry VIII, England passed Acts of Union extending English laws and norms into Wales.
 This was the first major political union in what would become the U.K.